 Skipping meals or following extreme diet plans that cut out vital nutrients, like carbohydrates, are not sustainable or healthy.
 These also cause a decrease in the hormone leptin - which controls appetite and metabolic rate - and force your body to burn muscle tissue instead of fat.
 This ultimately slows your metabolism, making weight gain more likely once you start eating normally again.

 Weight gain can be troubling, but it's important to avoid crash diets or unrealistic goals, as these are unhealthy and unlikely to be sustainable in the long term.
-Be patient and try not to get hung up on what the scale says; focus instead on improving your health, energy levels, and well-being.
+Fortunately, studies have shown that lifestyle changes can prevent weight gain during menopause.
+So, be patient and try not to get hung up on what the scale says; focus instead on improving your health, energy levels, and well-being.

 - Better Health Channel.
 (2014).
 Menopause and Weight Gain.
 Retrieved June 23, 2014, from http://www.betterhealth.vic.gov.au/bhcv2/bhcarticles.nsf/pages/Menopause_and_weight_gain